Categories

 Step 2: Configure the retention policy

-Step 3: Apply the policy to mailbox users
+Step 3: Assign the retention policy to mailboxes

 To learn about personal tags and how users can self-assign these tags, click here.